SANS Xpress Access at ISIS is suitable for:

 - the background scattering for the intensity calibration standard;

 - the transmission of each of the above;

 - a 'direct beam' transmission

-They will then measure the scattering and the transmission of each Xpress Access sample.
+They will then measure the scattering and the transmission of each supplied Xpress Access sample.

 New and commercial applicants will be provided with fully reduced and corrected (ie, instrument-independent) data.
 More experienced applicants may simply be provided with details of the relevant files and expected to perform their own data reduction.